Fritz Balogh

 Fritz Balogh (16 December 1920 – 14 January 1951) was a German footballer who played as a forward.
 His first club was DSK Preßburg (Bratislava).
 In 1941, he joined Hertha BSC as a wartime guest player.

 After the Second World War, Balogh played for VfL Neckarau.
-On 22 November 1950 he participated in his first and only international in the Germany national team, a 1–0 victory against Switzerland.
+On 22 November 1950 he participated in his first and only international in the West Germany national team, a 1–0 victory against Switzerland.
 This became the only national-level appearance from a player playing for VfL Neckarau.

 Balogh fell from a train when returning from a match against Bayern Munich on 14 January 1951.
 He succumbed to his injuries a day later.